 To increase assessment accuracy, two-dimensional video cameras were used to capture the test and each player’s technique was graded retrospectively.
-Kinematic data was collected at 50 Hz using two high-definition video cameras (Samsung, New Jersey, USA) positioned in the frontal and sagittal planes at a height 0.70 m, and a triangulated distance of five meters from the capture area.
+Kinematic data was collected at 50 Hz using two high-definition video cameras (Samsung, New Jersey, USA) positioned in the frontal and sagittal planes at a height 0.70 m, and a distance of five meters from the center of the capture area.
 To allow visible tracking of the knees, subjects were required to wear shorts with a line at approximately mid-thigh.
 When scoring each trial of the tuck jump assessment, each of the 10 criteria were analyzed and if a deficit was present on two or more repetitions it was marked as previously stated (27, 31, 35).
 Additionally, a composite score tallied from the recorded deficits was provided and higher scores were indicative of reduced performance, 10 being the maximum score attainable suggesting players should be targeted for further technique training (27).
 The same rater marked and recorded deficits to avoid the presence of inter-rater error.
 Further analysis was also completed to determine the frequency that each criteria was present and the total number of jumps in each session.

 **********Insert figure 1 somewhere near here******************